RenderKit/ospray/doc/api.md

-  float[]            vertex_crease_weights [data] array of vertex crease weights vec4f[]            vertex.color          [data] array of vertex colors (RGBA/RGB) vec2f[]            vertex.texcoord       [data] array of vertex texture coordinates float              edgeLevel             [float] edge level for subdivision, default is 0.f
+  float[]            vertex_crease_weights [data] array of vertex crease weights vec4f[]            vertex.color          [data] array of vertex colors (RGBA/RGB) vec2f[]            vertex.texcoord       [data] array of vertex texture coordinates float              edgeLevel             edge level for subdivision, default is 0.f
   ------------------ ---------------- -------------------------------------------------
   : Parameters defining a Subdivision geometry.

-The `vertex`,`index`,'face', and edge and vertex crease and indices arrays are mandatory to create a valid Subdivision.
-Internally, levels are created with value edgeLevel for each index.
+The `vertex`, `index`, `face`, and edge and vertex crease and indices arrays are mandatory to create a valid Subdivision.
+Internally, levels are created with value `edgeLevel` for each index.

 ### Spheres